 Is working in finance different to what you expected?
 If so, in what way?

 "The work has been more varied than I expected.
-In practice, from dealing with clients from a wide range of business sectors, to providing free tax clinics for senior citizens.
-In industry, dealing with matters you wouldn’t normally associate with accountancy, from negotiating utility contracts to coming up with the new brand names.
+In practice, from dealing with clients from a wide range of business sectors to providing free tax clinics for senior citizens.
+In industry, dealing with matters you wouldn’t normally associate with accountancy, from negotiating utility contracts to coming up with new brand names.
 I certainly didn’t think a Finance Manager job would be based in a shed on a farm with a wellies and jeans dress code!”

 "It’s a hugely varied industry with so many career options (financial accounting, management accounting, external audit, internal audit, tax, assurance, advisory, etc.).
-I always saw myself working in a financial accountant role but working in industry has highlighted the many different areas I can specialise in as my career develops.”
+I always saw myself working in a financial accountant role but working in the industry has highlighted the many different areas I can specialise in as my career develops.”